13pixlar/sticky-list/README.md

 * Custom column labels
 * Multiple lists in same page or post
 * Mark entries as read when viewed or edited on frontend
+* Fully compatible with Gravity Forms "limit entries" and "No Duplicates" features
 * Uses new <a href="http://www.gravityhelp.com/documentation/page/Gravity_Forms_API">Gravity Forms API</a> and the official <a href="http://www.gravityhelp.com/documentation/page/Add-On_Framework">Gravity Forms Add-on framework</a>
 * Fully customizable with dead simple styles to override
 * Fully localized.
 You can <a href="https://github.com/13pixlar/sticky-list/tree/master/languages">add your translation</a>